UK's new anti-piracy tactic? Hoping nobody clicks past first Google Search page

 Both Bing and Google Search will be compliant with the new code over the next couple of months, the Telegraph reports.

-The news was greeted with optimism by industry figures, who also claimed there was a long way to go before the problems of search-based piracy are resolved.
+The news was greeted with optimism by industry figures, who also warned there is a long way to go before the problems of search-based piracy are resolved.

-Geoff Taylor, CEO of the BPI told the Telegraph: “We have long campaigned for search engines to do more to ensure fans are directed to legal sources for music or other entertainment.
+Geoff Taylor, CEO of the BPI, told the Telegraph: “We have long campaigned for search engines to do more to ensure fans are directed to legal sources for music or other entertainment.
 There is much work still to do to achieve this.

 “The Code will not be a silver bullet fix, but it will mean that illegal sites are demoted more quickly from search results and that fans searching for music are more likely to find a fair site.”